auivanau/auivanau.github.io/_litreview/2026-06-02-radonc-literature-digest-may-24-31-2026.md

 # Weekly Radiation Oncology Literature Surveillance Digest: May 24-31, 2026

+Preamble:
+I am one month away from my radiation oncology residency syatting at U of A in July.
+I was playing sround with literature review to get my mind primed.
+Also, I wanted to experiment with AI Agents.

-Preamble: this is a self curated list using ChatGPT5.5-Thinking model.
-I created a scheduled task, i.e. a basic AI Agent to provide me with topics in Radiation Oncology that interest me.
+This is a self curated list using ChatGPT5.5-Thinking model.
+I created a scheduled task, i.e. a basic AI Agent to provide me with topics in rad onc that interest me.
 Topics include: adaptive radiotherapy, image guidance, AI contouring, treatment planning, QA, toxicity prediction, SBRT, reirradiation, and major oncology trials.

 ## Must Read